Waiting On God

 Only then did God part the waters so the Israelites could scurry to safety.

-Waiting is a common component in God’s plans.
-His provision is often a messy, excruciating, eleventh hour, last gasp, skin-of-the-teeth affair.
+Waiting is a common element in God’s plans.
+His provision is often a messy, excruciating, eleventh-hour, last-gasp, skin-of-the-teeth affair.

 God may ask us to wait to ensure an optimal result, to protect us from hidden dangers or temptations, or to accomplish something we cannot see.

-He may be holding off until we are ready, willing, and able to move in a different direction.
+He may hold off until we are ready, willing, and able to move in a different direction.

-He may be standing by until we fully commit ourselves to him and his priorities.
+He may stand by until we entirely subordinate ourselves to him and fully commit to his priorities.

 Part 2